Prop Slip Calculator – Marine Propeller Performance Tool

 Tips to Reduce Prop Slip

-• Ensure the engine is properly aligned.
+• Make sure the engine is aligned correctly.

-• Avoid overloading the boat.
+• Don’t overload the boat.

 Conclusion